woossi0/suite/docs/usermanual/source/cartography/ysld/reference/symbolizers/text.rst

 Text symbolizer
 ===============

 The text symbolizer styles labels of vector features.
+Labels can consist of text strings and/or graphics.

 Syntax
 ------